 No matter what the underlying cause of your joint pain is, it is not something that can be ignored without significant risk.
 As joint damage becomes worse, it becomes more difficult to heal properly and the risk of lifelong disability and pain rises.
 If the cause of joint pain is systemic in nature, joint pain may also just be the tip of the iceberg.
 The same type of dysregulation of body systems that leads to joint pain can also contribute to more deadly outcomes like cardiovascular disease and severe forms of autoimmune disease, such as lupus (SLE), MS, and ALS.

-How we work with these problems: Dr. Sharp, our medical director, has been on a quest for over forty five years to explore the many approaches to understanding and healing core breakdowns in people’s health.
-The work of functional medicine is to discover what’s going wrong.
+Dr. Sharp, our medical director, has been on a quest for over forty-five years to explore the many approaches to understanding and healing core breakdowns in people’s health.
+The work of functional medicine and holistic treatment for joint pain is to discover what’s going wrong.
 Conventional medicine is concerned with making a diagnosis and treating with pharmaceuticals – which often amount to only the treatment of symptoms and the actual causes.
 Our approach with each person that comes to us for help is individualized.
 Often diagnostic tests that are rarely performed in mainstream medicine allow us to identify where the normal physiological processes of the body are breaking down.
 For individuals with sleep problems, the testing process includes in-depth biochemical and electrophysiological sleep studies at home.

 We have built a team of professionals, including a functional medicine physician, a dietitian/nutritionist, and a stress resilience coach.
 Together and collaboratively, we seek first to understand and address all the causes of illness.
 For many of our patients, past traumas play a role in persistent health problems, especially pain.
 Our collective skill set includes help for resolving the impact of past traumas and releasing obstacles to healing.

-Our holistic process means that we are able to address multiple elements that influence health:
+Our holistic treatment process means that we are able to address multiple elements that influence health:

 - genetic and metabolic factors that can be repaired through the use of supplements,